-In school, I'm studying not only engineering but also getting minors in French and marketing.
 In my free time, I'm a singer-songwriter and I perform around town playing my guitar and jamming out.

 I am a native Russian speaker, and I have been consistently tutoring my peers, younger kids, and adult students for about seven years now, increasingly in mathematics, science, Russian, and test prep.

-Case Western Reserve University - Bachelors, Computer Engineering/French
+Undergraduate Degree: Case Western Reserve University - Bachelors, Computer Engineering/French

 SAT Composite: 2300